Jesmoy02/cms-x4140-open-data-analysis/README.md

 - `batch_scripts/03_run_jpsitrktrktrk_xrootd_remote.sh`
 Online batch runner for the `JPsiTrkTrkTrk` CMSSW configuration using remote AOD files accessed via XRootD.
 It reads XRootD URLs from `muonia_links/*_file_index.txt`, lets the user select an index file and a line range (or uses the full range when `SKIP_PROMPT=1`), and for each URL calls `cmsRun` with `poet_cfg_jpsitrktrktrk.py`, writing the skimmed outputs to `output_files_jpsitrktrktrk/` with a `_jpsitrktrktrk.root` suffix and per-job logs in `output_files_jpsitrktrktrk/logs/`.
 The script checks output size, controls overwriting via `OVERWRITE`, and prints a final OK/FAIL/SKIP summary.

+- `cmssw_cfg/cmssw_cfg_jpsitrktrktrk.py`
+CMSSW configuration used to run the `JPsiTrkTrkTrk` EDAnalyzer on the CMS Run 2011A MuOnia AOD sample.
+It handles command-line input/output files, selects the appropriate GlobalTag for data or MC, applies a good-lumi JSON when available, defines the J/ψ HLT pre-filter, configures the ROOT output via `TFileService`, clones and configures the `JPsiTrkTrkTrk` analyser, prints the primary selection parameters, and defines the processing `Path`.